3dcitydb/importer-exporter/impexp-client/resources/doc/README.txt

 the @citydbName@ version @citydbVersion@.
 It allows for high-performance loading and extracting 3D city model data.

-* Full support for CityGML versions 2.0 and 1.0
+* Support for CityGML 2.0 and 1.0 and CityJSON 1.0
-* Support for CityJSON 1.0
 * Support for CityGML Application Domain Extensions (ADEs) through software extensions
 * Support for PostgreSQL/PostGIS and Oracle Locator/Spatial